Two Days in Bagan, Myanmar

 Map of the pagodas and temples in Bagan, Myanmar

-You could spend days if not weeks.
+You could spend days, if not weeks.
 It was, however, fascinating to scooter up and down the dusty roads of the plains.
-If a pagoda looked interesting we would stop but some just circled and quickly moved on.
-There are just so many.
+If a pagoda looked interesting, we would stop, but some just circled and quickly moved on.
+There were just so many.

 Shwezigon Pagoda

 The Shwezigon Pagoda, completed in 1102, was the first stop on our list and probably the most spectacular.
 You could perhaps argue that you should save Shwezigon for last.
-The gold leaf-gilded stupa and surrounding temples and shrines are without a doubt an impressive sight.
+The gold leaf-gilded stupa and surrounding temples and shrines are undoubtedly impressive.

 Shwezigon Pagoda in Bagan, Myanmar

-We walked the grounds for a while in awe at the sheer spectacle, watched Buddhist monks in prayer, and tourists snapping selfies in the sun.
+We walked the grounds for a while, in awe at the sheer spectacle, watching Buddhist monks in prayer and tourists snapping selfies in the sun.

 Ananda Temple